Ángel Peralta Pineda: Career

 His public debut was in the Plaza de La Pañoleta (Seville) in 1945 and in Las Ventas in 1948 with a bull of Molero, accompanied by the shortlist of bullfighters Morenito de Talavera Chico, Rafael Yagüe and Antonio Chaves Flores.
-In 1954 he filmed alongside the rejoneador Bernardino Landete in scenes from the film La Princesa de Éboli (That Lady) by Terence Young and Cabriola in 1960, by Mel Ferrer.
+In 1954, he filmed alongside the rejoneador Bernardino Landete in scenes from the film La Princesa de Éboli (That Lady) by Terence Young and Cabriola in 1960, by Mel Ferrer.

-In the 1960s he used to lead the ranks of knights in the square.
+In the 1960s, he used to lead the ranks of knights in the square.
 In the 1972 season, he began to form a team with his brother Rafael Peralta and Manuel Vidrié to perform a complete rejoneo show.
 In the fair of April of Seville of 1979, he made a performance in the La Maestranza, obtaining an important triumph.

 He continued acting in the 1980s, fighting a few more years of seventy corridas.
 He was considered one of the best rejoneadores ever.
-He was awarded with the Gold Medal of Merit in the Fine Arts in 2013 by the Ministry of Education, Culture and Sport.
+He was awarded the Gold Medal of Merit in the Fine Arts in 2013 by the Ministry of Education, Culture and Sport.